 Apple Pay does not retain or store any original credit or debit card information that the customer would use with the mobile payment solution.
 As soon as the user adds a new card to the mobile wallet, Apple immediately encrypts the card details and sends the information to the card’s issuing bank or network (Visa, American Express, Discover, etc.).
 The card network validates the card information with the issuing bank and sends Apple a Device Account Number (a token unique to the device).
 Apple stores the token in a secure element (a chip on the phone), and then programs the card to the mobile device.

 Google follows a similar process to Apple Pay, never saving the user’s credit card information.
 Google Pay creates a token in place of the actual credit card information, making it near impossible for anyone to steal.

 Before Google allows the user to add a card to their mobile wallet, they must set up a screen lock.
 Unlike the other mobile payment solutions, Google does not always require the customer to unlock their phone for small purchases.

 In addition to the tokenization process, Samsung Pay has a service called KNOX.
 The technology is embedded into Samsung devices and monitors mobile devices for any malicious activity and vulnerabilities.

 Unlike the other three mobile payment services mentioned above, PayPal does not use tokenization for transactions.
 Because the company is also a payment platform and stores cardholder data, it encrypts the card information.
-They monitor every transaction 24/7 to help against fraud, email phishing, and identity theft.
+The service monitors every transaction 24/7 to help against fraud, email phishing, and identity theft.
 Additional security measures include firewalls, physical access to PayPal data centers, and information access authorization controls.